Citrix ADC Global load balancing for hybrid and multi-cloud deployments

 Workflow of ADC hybrid and multi-cloud GLB solution configuration

 You can use the shipped Multi-cloud GLB StyleBook on ADM to configure the ADC instances with hybrid and multi-cloud GLB configuration.

-The following diagram shows the workflow for configuring ADC hybrid and multi-cloud GLB solution.
+The following diagram shows the workflow for configuring an ADC hybrid and multi-cloud GLB solution.
 The steps in the workflow diagram are explained in more detail after the diagram.

 Perform the following tasks as a cloud administrator: